T. J. Jones

-Tai-ler "T. J." Fitzgerald Jones (born July 19, 1992) is a former American-Canadian professional American football wide receiver.
-He was drafted by the Detroit Lions in the sixth round of the 2014 NFL Draft.
+Tai-ler "T. J." Fitzgerald Jones (born July 19, 1992) is an American-Canadian former professional football wide receiver.
+He was selected by the Detroit Lions in the sixth round of the 2014 NFL draft.
 He played college football at Notre Dame.

-High school career
+Early life

 Jones attended Gainesville High School in Gainesville, Georgia.
 He was named MaxPreps.com second-team All-American as senior in 2009.
 He finished his senior season with 76 receptions for 1,399 yards and 18 touchdowns, which earned him all-state honors, while helping Gainesville get to the Georgia state championship game for the first time since 1982.
 He caught 81 passes for 979 yards as junior in 2008.

 Considered a four-star recruit by Rivals.com, he was rated as the 19th best wide receiver in the nation.
 After originally being committed to Stanford, he switched his commitment to Notre Dame.

 College career

 Jones enrolled early at Notre Dame in January 2010.
 As a true freshman, he worked his way onto the field, playing in 12 games, starting 7, while catching 23 passes for 306 yards and three touchdowns.
 Jones became a full-time starter for the Irish in 2011.
 He played in all 13 games, starting every game but one, and recorded 38 receptions for 366 yards and three touchdowns.
 In 2012, Jones had his best season yet for the Fighting Irish, accumulating 50 receptions for 649 yards and 4 touchdowns.
 His year was highlighted by a game winning catch against Stanford in overtime and a berth to the 2013 BCS National Championship Game in Miami, Florida.
 In the National Championship game, Jones recorded 6 receptions for 90 yards in a 42–14 loss versus Alabama.
 In his senior season, he set career highs in receptions (70), receiving yards (1,108), and receiving touchdowns (9).
 He also rushed for 67 yards on nine carries (7.4 avg), scoring two touchdowns.